LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 new item.
 So that they're visible to the user and subsequent `phx-validate` events include those `params` to be able to build a changeset.
 No other code of ours should need to look at that added item in the changeset again.

-There's also a little helper function to fetch current lines.
-This one is needed because `Ecto.Changeset.get_field/3` applies changes for relations (embeds and assocs) instead of returning the list of changesets we need. `Ecto.Changeset.get_change/3` doesn't do so, but we can't be sure that there are changes, so we combine both.

-Coming in ecto 3.10 there will be `Ecto.Changeset.get_assoc/3` to clean this up.

 #### Remove a line